 July is Sarcoma Awareness Month.
-We’re raising awareness about this rare form of cancer, that affects more than 50,000 Americans, by sharing some facts and stats about what is often called ‘the forgotten cancer’.
+It’s important to raise awareness about this rare form of cancer, affecting over 50,000 Americans, by sharing some facts and stats about what is often called ‘the forgotten cancer’.

 So, what are sarcomas and what makes them different to the more common carcinomas?